mgibbs189/admin-cleanup/README.md

 **Why?**

-If your site has a bunch of custom post types, or many plugins with their own top-level menu, then the WP admin menu will quickly become overcroweded.
+If your site has a bunch of custom post types, or many plugins with their own top-level menu, then the WP admin menu will quickly become overcrowded.

 This plugin lets you hide menu items (e.g. `Tools`) entirely, or move them into the WP Admin Bar.